aminilyas/Asset-Pricing-Using-Six-Factors-Fama-French-Momentum-/README.md

-# Estimating Empirical Asset Pricing Models using Regression Methods (Six-Factor based on Fama French and Momentum)
+# [R] Estimating Empirical Asset Pricing Models using Regression Methods (Six-Factor based on Fama French and Momentum)
 In this project, I and my group perform a statistical analysis on the returns of Tesla, Inc. (TSLA).

 This analysis consists of the implementation of three linear models of the stock return against a  multifactor model: